Joint life insurance after divorce

 Starting a family is a wonderful and life-changing event and may increase your need for life cover.

-It’s completely possible to take out life insurance if you’re pregnant and it’s likely that your pregnancy won’t have an affect on the cost of your premiums.
+It could be possible to take out life insurance if you’re pregnant and it’s likely that your pregnancy may not have an affect on the cost of your premiums.

 During a standard life insurance policy application, it’s likely you’ll be asked questions regarding: